There are a number of ways to get to Twickenham Stadium. Please see more details here.

 Travel advice for specific events will be posted here in the weeks before each event where relevant.

-Due to ongoing improvement works at Twickenham station as shown below, customers are advised to use Whitton station if possible
+Due to ongoing improvement works at Twickenham station as shown below, customers are advised that Whitton station is an alternative option.

 Limited step-free access at Twickenham station